bertreb/plafonds/README.md

 Instructions for using this script
 1. put the script 'plafond.py' in the HA directory /config/python_scripts (create, if it doesn't excist)
 2. add the content of 'services.yaml' to the file 'services.yaml' in the HA directory /config/python_scripts
-3. Reload the 'python_script' in HA
+3. Reload the 'python_script' in HA (development tool->yaml-configuration -> reload python scripts)
-4. created the plafond sensors you want.
+4. Create the plafond sensors you want.
 I used a template sensor with the following structure for the daily gas plafond (template.yaml)
 ```
 - sensor:
   - name: gasplafond dag